lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 }

-**Figure 12--22** Function to move disks from one peg to another in the Towers of Hanoi example.
+**Figure 12-22** Function to move disks from one peg to another in the Towers of Hanoi example.
 The resulting motion is in small steps with an additional flip of the disk.

 for referring physicians and surgeons.
-Medical datasets are typically image data---volumes or lay-ered stacks of 2D images that form volumes.
+Medical datasets are typically image data---volumes or layered stacks of 2D images that form volumes.
 Common visualization tools for medical imaging include isosurfaces, cut planes, and image display on volume slices.